nojronatron/nojronatron.github.io/linux-terminal-files/bash-stuff.md

 ## References

 A great deal of the basics were gleened from [Ryan's Tutorials](https://ryanstutorials.net/linuxtutorial)

 Specific grep, filter, and some other commands were copied from Ryan's Tutorials' [Linux Cheatsheet](https://ryanstutorials.net/linuxtutorial/cheatsheet.php) and [Grep Cheatsheet](https://ryanstutorials.net/linuxtutorial/cheatsheetgrep.php) and whenever possible, variables were changed to protect the innocent.

 Apt and DPKG details were gleened from [this AskUbuntu.com article](https://askubuntu.com/questions/40779/how-do-i-install-a-deb-file-via-the-command-line)

 [TechRepublic](https://www.techrepublic.com/article/how-to-add-an-openpgp-repository-key-now-that-apt-key-is-deprecated/) discusses adding an openGPG key, now that apt-key is deprecated.

+[ChrisJean.com](https://chrisjean.com/4-great-tools-to-find-files-quickly-in-ubuntu/) for tips on 'which' and 'find' tools.

 ## Footer